Skip to Content

 Methods that can increase the mycorrhizal fungi in soil

 Due to fungi being very efficient at absorbing nutrients and water from the soil and the benefits they provide to plants’ well-being, we must take certain measures to increase their numbers in the soil.
-Most garden plants use mycorrhizas (except the brassica family).
-A particular type of fungi called arbuscular mycorrhizal, or AMF is commonly referred to as is hosted inside the plant’s root.
+Most garden plants use mycorrhizas (except the Brassica family).
+A particular type of fungi called arbuscular mycorrhizal, or AMF is commonly referred to as being hosted inside the plant’s root.

 Now that we’ve established the function of these fungi and why it’s important to our garden, let’s look into how we can increase it.